aadi-python/geolm/README.md

 ## Contributing

-We welcome contributions to `hutton-lm`\!
+We welcome contributions to `geo-lm`\!
 If you have ideas for improvements, new features, or bug fixes, please feel free to open an issue or submit a pull request.

+## Notes

+This package was originally called `hutton-lm`, but was renamed to `geo-lm` last minute!